 The operational importance of a particular transformer to the transmission network is based upon a series of planning studies that look at the severity of the contingencies following the failure of the specific transformer.
 Given the high cost, specialty design and logistical challenges of moving a large power transformer, double-contingency studies provide guidance for the operation impact and prioritization.

 Power transformer condition is monitored as part of the asset maintenance program through off-line electrical tests, visual inspection and tracking of maintenance history.
 On line tests include dissolved-gas-analysis-oil tests, infrared inspection, vibration analysis and partial discharge condition assessment.

 The expected investment to maintain reliability will require replacement of approximately two 138/69-kV transformers per year and one 345/138-kV transformer every two years in the 10-year horizon.
-Actual replacement of a specific transformer in the fleet will be based on the results of the ATC condition monitoring program and assessments of importance.
+Actual replacement of a specific transformer in the fleet will be based on the results of the ATC condition monitoring program and assessments of importance captured in the ATC Transformer Health Index.
 Please refer to Table AR-6 for details.